|POS||Race & Track||Date||Points|

 Motor racing runs throughout Pierre Gasly's rather large family.
 His grandfather, father and his four brothers all have racing experience but none reached the same heights as Pierre in Formula 1.

-Pierre Gasly is dating Italian Caterina Masetti Zannini, who is an aerospace engineer and originates from Bologna.
-It is believed they became an item in early 2018.
+Pierre Gasly has dated Italian Caterina Masetti Zannini, who is an aerospace engineer and originates from Bologna.
+It is believed they became an item in early 2018 but reports emerged during 2020 that they had gone their separate ways.